-On March 31, 2022, the Company consummated the previously announced business combination pursuant to the Business Combination Agreement, among other things, (a) SPAC merged with and into Cayman Merger Sub (the "SPAC Merger"), with Cayman Merger Sub surviving the SPAC Merger (Cayman Merger Sub, in its capacity as the surviving company of the SPAC Merger, the "SPAC Surviving Company") and becoming the sole owner of all of the issued and outstanding shares, par value \$1.00 per share, of BVI Merger Sub (each, a "BVI Merger Sub Common Share"), (b) concurrently with the consummation of the SPAC Merger, the Company redeemed each Class A Ordinary Share and each Class B ordinary share, par value \$0.0001, of the Company (each, a "Common Share B") issued and outstanding immediately prior to the SPAC Merger for par value, (c) following the SPAC Merger, the SPAC Surviving Company distributed all of the issued and outstanding BVI Merger Sub Common Shares to the Company (the "BVI Merger Sub Distribution, BVI Merger Sub merged with and into Legacy Swvl (the "Company Merger"), with Legacy Swvl surviving the Company Merger as a wholly owned subsidiary of the Company and the securityholders of SPAC and Legacy Swvl became securityholders of the Company.
+On March 31, 2022, the Company consummated the previously announced business combination pursuant to the Business Combination Agreement.
+Pursuant to the Business Combination Agreement, among other things, (a) SPAC merged with and into Cayman Merger Sub (the "SPAC Merger"), with Cayman Merger Sub surviving the SPAC Merger (Cayman Merger Sub, in its capacity as the surviving company of the SPAC Merger, the "SPAC Surviving Company") and becoming the sole owner of all of the issued and outstanding shares, par value \$1.00 per share, of BVI Merger Sub (each, a "BVI Merger Sub Common Share"), (b) concurrently with the consummation of the SPAC Merger, the Company redeemed each Class A Ordinary Share and each Class B ordinary share, par value \$0.0001, of the Company (each, a "Common Share B") issued and outstanding immediately prior to the SPAC Merger for par value, (c) following the SPAC Merger, the SPAC Surviving Company distributed all of the issued and outstanding BVI Merger Sub Common Shares to the Company (the "BVI Merger Sub Distribution") and (d) following the BVI Merger Sub Distribution, BVI Merger Sub merged with and into Legacy Swvl (the "Company Merger"), with Legacy Swvl surviving the Company Merger as a wholly owned subsidiary of the Company.
+As a result of the Business Combination, the SPAC Surviving Company and Legacy Swvl each became wholly owned subsidiaries of the Company and the securityholders of SPAC and Legacy Swvl became securityholders of the Company.